locally-io/ios-engage-sdk/README.md

 $ sudo gem install cocoapods
 ```

-To initialize Cocoapods on your project, navigate through the terminal to your project directory and run the following command:
+To initialize Cocoapods on your project, navigate through the terminal to your project directory and then run the following command:
 ```ruby
 $ cocoapods init
 ```

 This will create a `.podfile` on the root of your project.
 The `.podfile` is the configuration file that Cocoapods uses to declare the project dependencies.

-Add the EngageSDK as a dependency to your project:
+Next, add the EngageSDK as a dependency to your project:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'